malach-it/vc-decentralized-status/SPECIFICATION.md

 ### 3.2 Status information

-The status information, as the first part of status tokens, is encoded to store a low-weighted payload that contains the token time to live and the possible statuses [those may not be mandatory if standardized by the issuer].
+The status information, as the first part of status tokens, is encoded to store a low-weighted payload that contains the iat and the token time to live.
 It helps to resolve the status contained in the derived token.
-A random part is also available to have the unicity of status tokens [may be added to the secret of the HOTP algorithm to also have the unicity of the derivation].
+Not being part of token verification algorithm, this part contains information about when the token was issued.
 The contained information is stored in a binary format and URL-safe base 64 encoded.

 ```
-<random bytes>{4}<binary encode Time To Live>{4}
+<iat>{4}<binary encode Time To Live>{4}
 ```

-The random part may be a fixed-sized list of bytes.
-The time to live may be padded binary encoded integer to save storage.
+The iat may be a 7 bytes long and binary encoded.
+The time to live may also be padded binary encoded integer to save storage.
 Those parts may be concatenated to form the status information.

 ### 3.1 Derived Status
 ![Status derivation](https://raw.githubusercontent.com/malach-it/vc-decentralized-status/main/images/non-opaque-salt.png)